-“What I remember that last time I went for sketch the steam locomotives at Bandel Locomotives Workshop (West Bengal, India).
-But I was sad to hear that the steam locomotives were obsoleted in India.
-Those ware disassembled and dispatch for the museum and others for scrap.
-The year was 1992, after that I didn’t do any live sketch of the engine in my scribble book”. says Biswas… That scribble books had an old memories of indian stem locomotives in 70’s.
+“What I remember that last time I went to sketch the steam engines at Bandel Locomotives Workshop (West Bengal, India) in 1992.
+The day was sad, to hear that the steam locomotives was obsoleted in India.
+Those were disassembled and dispatched to go in museum and for scrap.
+After that I didn’t do any live sketch of the engine in my SCRIBBLE BOOK”. says Biswas… That scribble books is only the source, where had the old collections of 70’s Indian steam locomotives.

-Last 25 years, a long time Kishore is working on this nostalgic subject.
-2014 in Mumbai he had a first solo show called “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“, after that in Delhi, Dubai and abroad…
+Last 26 years, a long time Kishore is working on the theme of nostalgia.
+2014 in Mumbai he had a first solo show titled “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“, after that in Delhi and abroad; UK, Dubai…

-“Even that time I didn’t finish my series of “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“….
-Yes I had a couple of scribble book on Indian steam locomotives.
-Which is a inspiration of my work.
-I did a lot sketch of the Indian railways worker like; signal man, firemen, technical man, divers and other worker.
+“Even that time I didn’t finish the series of “NOSTALGIA OF INDIAN STEAM LOCOMOTIVES“….
+Yes I had a couple of scribble book on steam locomotives.
+Which is the inspiration to do this series.
+I did a lot of sketch on the Indian railways worker like; signal man, firemen, technical man, divers and other.
 I captured their character, life style and the locomotive workshop.
-Which represent the mode of Indian railways in 70’s.
+Which represent the Indian railways in 70’s.
 Indian steam locomotives had a unique character.
-Which very informal and casual look.
 The locomotives looked very noisy, muddy and rusted, the people were very informal, looking dark and beard face with a red pagri.
-It’s so interesting say Biswas And that is my nostalgia on Steam locomotives” says Biswas.
+It was so interesting to me” say Biswas… and that is his nostalgia on steam locomotives.

 Kishore likes the drawing, when he was in art college, studied portrait and human figures.
 He loved to observe the light and shade on live object.
 Kishore crazy to capture the outdoor sequence.
 In that time he worked on watercolor, pencil, pen and ink.
 Biswas says “when I sketch any character I want to be act like them… I tried to enter more of the character too… still I habit to work like this…”